ethereum/EIPs/EIPS/eip-draft-whisper.md

 **P2P Request** [`126`, `whisper_envelope`]

-This packet contains two objects: integer (0x7E) followed by a single Whisper Envelope.
+This packet contains two objects: integer message code (0x7E) followed by a single Whisper Envelope.

 This packet is used for sending Dapp-level peer-to-peer requests, e.g. Whisper Mail Client requesting old messages from the Whisper Mail Server.

 **P2P Message** [`127`, `whisper_envelope`]

-This packet contains two objects: integer (0x7F) followed by a single Whisper Envelope.
+This packet contains two objects: integer message code (0x7F) followed by a single Whisper Envelope.

 This packet is used for sending the peer-to-peer messages, which are not supposed to be forwarded any further.
 E.g. it might be used by the Whisper Mail Server for delivery of old (expired) messages, which is otherwise not allowed.